stefanofaralli/noisy-kgs-benchmark/README.md

 The results are available
 <a href="https://drive.google.com/drive/folders/1m2KgYbSbMXM1VmC5snmuT9UFhH11MRO1?usp=share_link">here</a>.
-The folder contains for each dataset and for each task (*Link Prediction*, *Link Deletion*, *Triple Classificatio*n) an excell report in *xlsx* format.
+The folder contains for each dataset and for each task (*Link Prediction*, *Link Deletion*, *Triple Classificatio*n) an Excel report in *xlsx* format.
-This excell file shows the performance of the KGE models at different noise levels.
+This Excel file shows the performance of the KGE models at different noise levels.

 ## REPLICABILITY